 Kate Bennett, PsyD, is a clinical sport psychologist.
 A former two-time national track cycling champion, coach, and athletic trainer, she combines her sport experiences with her clinical expertise to support the needs of athletes recovering from eating disorders in her private practice, Athlete Insight.

 "As a coach, leader and psychologist working with athletes over the past 40 years I often have been confronted by athletes experiencing eating disorders.
 Where was this book when I needed it?
 Fortunately, it has arrived and Dr. Bennett has provided a thorough, probing and comprehensive road map into the what, why and how of this global issue.
 In Chinese, the word for crisis means both danger and opportunity.
 Yes, eating disorders are a crisis on many levels but they are also an opportunity as Kate so beautifully points out, how suffering can lead to great results in the recovery process.
 She eloquently discusses how such a crisis is actually the ultimate competition with the freedom of recovery being the greatest reward, perhaps greater than a national championship.
 Such mental and emotional reframing will empower every athlete to take on the challenge of going beyond one of life's greatest challenges.
-If you work with athletes, you must read this book."— Jerry Lynch, PhD, founder & CEO of Way Of Champions, athlete and author of The Competitive Buddha and 13 more on Leadership and Performance.
+If you work with athletes, you must read this book."— Jerry Lynch, PhD, founder and CEO of Way of Champions, athlete, and author of The Competitive Buddha and 13 more on Leadership and Performance

 "Treating Athletes with Eating Disorders is a valuable resource for treatment providers, athletes, parents, and sport personnel who want to increase understanding and attunement specific to eating disorders in sport.
 Kate Bennett provides a sound framework for conceptualizing the multifaceted and complex nature of eating disorders in athletes.
 In addition, practical and effective interventions are outlined to appropriately facilitate needed healing and change while honoring an athlete’s identity, values, and unique disposition." —Riley Nickols, PhD, CEDS, counseling and sport psychologist, director of the Victory Program at McCallum Place, founder of Mind Body Endurance